brandonnorsworthy/tempus/README.md

 ```
 #TODO call python script specifically for that emulator(port)
 #TODO webwalker interface
-#TODO shows where all the connected bots are one a map
+#TODO shows where all the connected bots are on a map
 #TODO front end web face for bot control
 #TODO when sending RANDOM variables to a batch file format them to 1 decimal place maximum [reduce memory sent]
 #TODO random circle ontop of randomness [multiple layers of randomness]